MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 After you enable the free Sales Insights features, you can configure the features for your organization.

--	To configure Assistant (free), see <link to assistant free configuration section>
+-	To configure Assistant (free), see [Configure and manage insight cards for Assistant (free)](configure-assistant.md#configure-and-manage-insight-cards-for-assistant-free).

 -	To configure Auto capture (free), see <link to auto capture free configuration section>